Snapshot filesystem + memory before risky work

 When an agent goes off the rails, Rewind snaps it back.
 Checkpoint the filesystem and message history together, let agents take risky shots, and instantly rewind to a clean state — with no memory of the failure.

-from rewind_sdk import session
+from rewind_sdk import session, Verifier

 with session("agent", workspace="./src", auto_commit=True) as sess: